AyushmanRaha/Customer-Churn-Prediction/README.md

 4. Evaluate and compare model performance, highlight data issues, and provide churn insights.

-5.Extend predictions into actionable retention strategies for high-risk customers.
+5. Extend predictions into actionable retention strategies for high-risk customers.

 ## 🚧🛠️ This README will evolve as the project matures.